Eric Embry: United States Wrestling Association (1991–1992)

-In February 1991, Embry went to Memphis in the United States Wrestling Association, teaming up with Tom Prichard and Miss Texas, sparking a Texas vs. Tennessee feud.
+In February 1991, Embry went to Memphis in the United States Wrestling Association, defeating Bill Dundee to win the USWA Texas Heavyweight Championship, turning heel in the process and aligned himself with former rival Tojo Yamamoto.
+He also teamed up with Tom Prichard and Miss Texas and sparked a Texas vs. Tennessee feud.
 On May 3, 1991, Embry defeated Jeff Jarrett to win the USWA Southern Heavyweight Championship.
-His reign didn't last, as he lost the title to Bill Dundee ten days later on May 13.
-A week later on May 20, Embry regained the title from Dundee.
+His reign didn't last, as he lost the title to Dundee ten days later on May 13, only to regain the title back from Dundee a week later on May 20.
 On July 15, Embry defeated booker Eddie Marlin and referee Paul Neighbors in a hair vs. hair handicap match, shaving both men bald.
 On August 12, Embry and Miss Texas lost a hair vs. hair tag team match to Jeff Jarrett (subbing for an injured Dirty White Boy) and the Dirty White Girl, losing Miss Texas' hair as she was the loser of the fall.
 On November 4, Embry finally lost the Southern title to Tom Prichard, after reigning as champion for nearly six months.
 Embry and Prichard would switch the title back and forth multiple times until February 1992.

 In July 1992, Embry wrestled a tour for Wrestling International New Generations, due to the talent exchange between USWA and W*ING.

 Retirement

-On October 30, 1992, Embry's career came to an end due to a road accident in Hawesville, Kentucky, when a big rig jack-knifed while coming down a hill hit his vehicle.
+On October 30, 1992, Embry's career came to an end due to a road accident in Hawesville, Kentucky, when a big rig truck jack-knifed while coming down a hill hit his vehicle.
 "I saw it coming, pulled over as close to guardrail as possible, and prayed, please God don't let it be that bad", stated Eric.
 He was thrown to the back seat.
 He suffered a badly bruised liver and severe ligament and cartilage damage to his left knee.
 He said that he took it as a sign from God that it was time to get out of the wrestling business.
 Fully recovered from his injuries, he attempted a comeback in March 1993, but after one match on March 28, Embry decided to retire after fifteen years.